2025 Seattle Mariners season: American League Division Series

 The Mariners split Games 3 and 4 of the series in Detroit.
 Logan Gilbert allowed one run in six innings and Raleigh, Eugenio Suárez, and J. P. Crawford hit home runs in Game 3.
 After Caleb Ferguson could not retire any batters in the 9th inning, allowing 3 runs, Muñoz closed out the 8–4 win.
 The next day, Josh Naylor scored twice as the Mariners led 3–0 after the top of the 5th inning.
-However, Naylor's double was the only Mariners extra base hit.
+However, a Naylor double was the only Mariners extra base hit.
 The Tigers responded with three home runs as starter Bryce Miller was pulled in the bottom of the fifth, and his replacement, Speier, took the loss in a 9–3 game.

 Game 5 was the longest winner-take-all game in MLB postseason history.
 Naylor scored first in the second inning, after a double and stolen base, then sacrifice fly by Mitch Garver.
 Skubal, in his second series start, got 13 strikeouts, including 7 in a row following the Naylor's run.
 Kirby pitched 5 scoreless innings before being pulled after a Javier Báez double to lead off the 6th inning.
 Speier promptly gave up a two-run home run to Carpenter.
-The Mariners tied the game at 2 in the 7th, on a pinch hit by Leo Rivas.
+The Mariners tied the game at 2 in the 7th on a pinch hit by Leo Rivas.
 Both teams were held scoreless for the next 7 innings, with multiple-inning relief appearances by Matt Brash, Gilbert, and Eduard Bazardo for the Mariners and Will Vest and Keider Montero for Detroit.
 With the bases loaded and one out in the bottom of the 15th, Polanco hit a walk-off single to right field, sending Seattle to the American League Championship Series for the first time since 2001.